Something in Common (Sam Jones album)

-Something in Common is a studio album by American jazz bassist Sam Jones which was released on September 13, 1977 via the Muse label.
-Later the record with three bonus tracks was re-released on CD in 2000 and as a digital download in 2009.
+Something in Common is a studio album by American jazz bassist Sam Jones, released on September 13, 1977 via the Muse label.
+The record, with three bonus tracks, was re-released on CD in 2000 and as a digital download in 2009.

 Reception

-Alex Henderson of Allmusic wrote "In the 1970s, Jones' recordings as a leader were quite consistent, and Something in Common is a rewarding example of the type of solid, hard-swinging bop and post-bop that people expected from him.
+Alex Henderson of AllMusic wrote: "In the 1970s, Jones' recordings as a leader were quite consistent, and Something in Common is a rewarding example of the type of solid, hard-swinging bop and post-bop that people expected from him.
 The only Jones piece that the sextet embraces is "Seven Minds"; other selections were written by Hampton ("Every Man Is a King"), Walton ("Something in Common" and the better known "Bolivia"), and Mitchell ("Blue Silver").
-Reviewer of All About Jazz stated "Jones’ only original tune from that 1978 album, “Seven Minds,” opens the CD with one of his ominous solos, backed by Higgins’ cymbaled shimmering and Walton’s upper-register ornamentation, before Jones leads into an enthralling, charging modal romp that challenges all of the players."
+A reviewer with All About Jazz stated: "Jones' only original tune from that 1978 album, Seven Minds, opens the CD with one of his ominous solos, backed by Higgins' cymbaled shimmering and Walton's upper-register ornamentation, before Jones leads into an enthralling, charging modal romp that challenges all of the players."
+Zan Stewart assigned 4.5 stars to the album in DownBeat.
+He called the release a "superlative, straightforward blowing" session.